dirvine/data_chain/docs/0029-data-chains.md

 to call the [DataChain]'s `fn add_nodeblock()` to try and add this to the data chain.

-In times of network churn a node will create a separate `LinkDescriptor` to create the [BlockIdentifier] for this nodeblock.
-This linkdescriptor is created by calling the [create_link_descriptor()] method and passing the close_group **to that node** as the input.
-Each node in the group will do the same and send the `NodeBlock` to that node.
+In times of network churn a node will create a separate `LinkDescriptor` to create the [BlockIdentifier] for this [NodeBlock].
+This `LinkDescriptor` is created by calling the [create_link_descriptor()] method and passing the close_group **to that node** as the input.
+Each node in the group will do the same and send the [NodeBlock] to that node.

 This continual updating of the chain also provides a history of part of the network, both in terms of data and also groups.
 Each block will contain a list of the nodes that have been seen on the